MiroslavKolosnjaji/GymService/README.md

 RESTful API endpoints for creating, updating, retrieving, and deleting gym data.
 Built using Java technologies and Spring WebFlux, this microservice employs reactive programming principles for efficient handling of concurrent requests.

+## Limitations and Use Case
+This microservice was developed as a practice project to explore reactive programming with Spring WebFlux.
+It is not intended for production use but serves as a learning tool to demonstrate modern Java development practices and principles.

 ## Technologies Used:
 - __Spring Framework:__ Core framework for building enterprise Java applications.
 - __Project Lombok:__ Library for reducing boilerplate code in Java.